-As we mentioned above, it’s hard for us to tell you which is the best wood for smoking brisket since SO much of that decision hinges on your flavor preference!
+As we mentioned above, it’s hard for us to tell you which is the best wood for smoked brisket since SO much of that decision hinges on your flavor preference!

-But if you’re new, the best wood for smoking brisket for beginners is post oak, like in chips form paired with an offset firebox style smoker.
+But if you’re new, the best wood for smoking brisket for beginners is post oak, like in chips form paired with an offset smoker with a firebox.

 If you’re an ambitious pro smoker, the best wood for smoking brisket may be a combination of mesquite and sweet wood.
 Just remember to have plenty of mesquite wood logs on hand since they burn fast!

 Don’t forget to cut yourself some slack if your first couple of tries smoking brisket don’t turn out quite as you hoped.
 It’s a tough piece of meat, both in texture and in cookability!
 We have a great article “How To Reheat Brisket: 5 Ways to Keep it Juicy” so you know what to do with your leftover brisket too.